Rockies vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- Colorado has entered 24 games this season as the underdog by +150 or more and is 8-16 in those contests.
+- Colorado has a record of 16-30 in games where oddsmakers have it as underdogs of at least +110 on the moneyline.

-- The Rockies have an implied victory probability of 40% according to the moneyline set by sportsbooks for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that the Rockies have a 47.6% chance of pulling out a win.

-- Colorado and its opponents have gone over the total this season in 27 of its 63 opportunities.
+- Colorado and its opponents have hit the over in 28 of its 64 games with a total this season.

-- The Rockies are 8-4-0 against the spread in their 12 games with a line set by sportsbooks this season.
+- The Rockies have posted a record of 8-4-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!